Leigh Tenkku Lepper

 Addressing Fetal Alcohol Spectrum Disorders through Alcohol Education and SBIRT Training of Healthcare Providers

-Dr. Tenkku Lepper's work and research has focused on the identification, diagnosis, treatment and prevention of Fetal Alcohol Spectrum Disorders (FASD) as well as screening, referral and treatment (SBIRT) of alcohol exposed pregnancies.
-In 2015, she was funded through SAMHSA to work with physician assistants in development and implementation of an alcohol education and SBIRT curriculum in all of the Physician Assistant programs in Missouri.
-In this effort, she is working with the Missouri Association for Physician Assistants as well as the Society for Physician Assistants in Pediatrics at the national level.
-These linkages will help to increase the acceptance and implementation of the new curriculum at the state and national levels.
+Dr. Tenkku Lepper’s work and research has focused on the identification, diagnosis, treatment, and prevention of Fetal Alcohol Spectrum Disorders (FASD), as well as screening, referral, and treatment (SBIRT) of alcohol exposed pregnancies.
+In 2015, she was funded through SAMHSA to work with physician assistants in development and implementation of an alcohol education and SBIRT curriculum in all four of the Physician Assistant programs in Missouri.
+The complete alcohol education curriculum is now available at catalystlearningcenter.com, which provides CE/CME credit for professionals as well.